tartabit/compact-binary-client-zencross/protocol.md

     - Two ASCII characters.
 If the logical command is a single character, the second byte is a null ("\0").
 Examples: "T\0", "C\0", "P+", "A\0".
 - Transaction ID: 2 bytes (uint16, big-endian)
     - Sequence number for matching requests and acknowledgments.
 Wraps modulo 65536.
-- IMEI: 15 bytes (ASCII)
+- IMEI: 8 bytes (packed BCD)
-    - Not null-terminated.
-Left as-is; do not pad or shorten beyond 15 bytes.
+    - Encoding: decimal digits packed two per byte, low nibble = first digit, high nibble = second digit.
+If the number of digits is odd (e.g., 15), prepend a leading 0 nibble to make an even number of nibbles (example below).
+    - Example: "358419511056392" -> 03 58 41 95 11 05 63 92.

-Header total: 1 + 2 + 2 + 15 = 20 bytes.
+Header total: 1 + 2 + 2 + 8 = 13 bytes.

 Following the header is the Command-specific body (which may be empty).